Azure Networking

 64,000 ports, 2 frontend IPs, 100 instances -> 1,280 ports each

-Set it too high and you cap pool size; too low (the default auto-allocation is famously stingy) and busy instances exhaust ports while the pool looks half-idle.
-Always allocate manually.
+Set it too high and you cap pool size (you can run out of ports to hand new instances); too low (the default auto-allocation is famously stingy) and busy instances exhaust ports while the pool looks half-idle.
+Always allocate manually, against your maximum intended pool size.

 # Dedicated outbound frontend IP — do NOT share the inbound VIP for outbound